 Survivors often keep abusive patterns alive long after the event is over as they struggle to face the betrayal, isolation and pain.
 We help participants focus on correcting the distorted realities they have accepted about themselves.
 Awareness of these distorted beliefs and behaviours provides an opportunity to correct them in the present.
 We grieve what has been lost not to dwell on it, but in order to let it go and free ourselves for a different future, to find our true self long obscured behind grief and anger.

 Grief to Grace is the creation of Dr Theresa Burke, Ph.D.
 LPS, NCP, DAPA a leading expert in the treatment of trauma.
-She is the author of another healing programme which is reknowned worldwide for the healing of post-abortion trauma.
-Founded in Pennsylvania in 2006, Grief to Grace now ministers in several diocese in the USA, in Canada and in Kingston, Jamaica.
-With the support of the Roman Catholic Archbishop of Southwark, The Most Reverend Peter Smith, the programme was first piloted in the UK in 2011 and established as a UK charity in 2014.
-Fr Dominic Allain, a priest of the Archdiocese of Southwark is the International Pastoral Director, ministering in the US and also overseeing the programme's work in the UK.
-Participants travel from Europe and from as far away as Australia to attend our five-day retreats in England which are normally scheduled twice a year.
+She is the author of another healing programme which is renowned worldwide for the healing of post-abortion trauma.
+Founded in Pennsylvania in 2005, Grief to Grace now ministers in several diocese in the USA, in Canada, El Salvador, Argentina, France, Spain, Australia and in Kingston, Jamaica.
+With the support of the Roman Catholic Archbishop of Southwark, The late Most Reverend Peter Smith, the programme was first piloted in the UK in 2011 and established as a UK charity in 2014.
+Fr Dominic Allain, a priest of the Archdiocese of Southwark is the International Pastoral Director, ministering in the US and also overseeing the programme's work in the UK, Australia, New Zeeland, France and Spain.
+Participants travel from Europe and from as far away as Australia to attend our five-day retreats in England which are normally scheduled five to six times a year.

 We are based in Wimbledon, London, in a designated centre for Grief to Grace work called: The Garden Enclosed, a discrete, quiet, safe and comfortable space to welcome participants.